srivathsanvenkateswaran/Article-Reminder/README.md

     Desktop Notifications with notify2 module
     Spreadsheet handling with openpyxl module
-    crontabs [If you want to schedule the scripts at a regular interval]
+    crontabs [If you want to schedule the scripts at a regular interval] for Linux and MacOS Task Scheduler [If you want to schedule the scripts at a regular interval] for Windows

+NOTE: I would highly appreciate having the Article Title and It's link in a separate Spreadsheet/Txt file as a back-up or for future reference because the script will delete the Title and the Link once it pushes the notification.